michaelcheny/michaelcheny.github.io/_posts/2020-01-06-building_a_simple_game_with_javascript_and_html.markdown

-After countless hours of browsing programming memes, and putting in sweat and tears into my Javascript project for a while, I can finally understand why a lot of experienced developers say that Javascript is a weird language.
+After countless hours of browsing programming memes, and putting in sweat and tears into my Javascript project, I can finally understand why a lot of experienced developers say that Javascript is a weird language.
 It's one of those languages that doesn't like to throw many errors, because doing so may break the frontend or cause hard to find bugs.
 Compared to more beginner friendly languages like Ruby, learning to debug issues in Javascript is a skill of its own, and one that I had to develop for this project.

 ![](https://i.redd.it/2ekr6czdct341.jpg)